 They are commonly referred to as the “little dog who thinks they can” and just because they are small doesn’t mean that they are reliant on their owners.

-Rather, this German dog breed is an extremely independent breed with a stubborn streak and a mind of their own.
+Rather, this German dog breed is an extremely independent breed with a stubborn streak and a mind of its own.

 Why are Pomeranians so intelligent?